ovsdb-server(1) — Linux manual page

 the server is running in the active or the backup mode.

-currently replicating, and the tables that are excluded.
+the tables that are currently excluded from replication.

 Cluster Commands